robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 ### END

+- how to write a succesful coroutine:
+  - check global state and do non-awaited ops first
+  - on entry, verify global state
+  - after an await, check any global state

 - thread executors for expensive operations (aiohttp)
 - running multiple event loops didn't seem like a good idea